 Once you reach the end of Endicott Arm Fjord, you’ll come face to face with Dawes Glacier, a 600-foot-tall and mile-wide active icecap that produces daily displays of calving, giving visitors the opportunity to hear the “white thunder” sound that is produced when a large chunk of ice splashes into the water.

-If you choose to book one of our flightseeing excursions to Glacier Bay, you’ll be able to see up to eight glaciers from above, including Margerie and John Hopkins Glacier, all in the same day.
+If you choose to book a flightseeing excursion to Glacier Bay, you’ll be able to see up to eight glaciers from above, including Margerie and John Hopkins Glacier, all in the same day.

 Therefore, if you’re considering a cruise to Endicott Arm & Dawes Glacier versus taking an excursion to Glacier Bay, know that both destinations are one of a kind.
-If you visit Glacier Bay on one of our flightseeing excursions, you’ll get to see a bit of everything—wildlife, icebergs, multiple glaciers, and the beauty of the Alaskan landscape—all in one place.
+If you visit Glacier Bay on a flightseeing excursion, you’ll get to see a bit of everything—wildlife, icebergs, multiple glaciers, and the beauty of the Alaskan landscape—all in one place.

 However, if you want to check a calving display off your bucket list, then you can opt for a cruise to Endicott Arm Fjord and Dawes Glacier, where you’ll have a better chance of witnessing this dramatic scene in action.